xardit/aes256-offline/README.md

 # aes256-offline
-An HTML/JS application that encrypts pasted data with AES 256 algorithm offline without the need of server-side
+An HTML+JS application that encrypts input data with AES-256-CBC algorithm offline without the need of a server-side script